-This course builds on the Level 2 Digital Technology courses and includes an introduction to software such as Photoshop, Flash Animation Software and Dreamweaver.
-It targets pupils who need these skills for educational, personal or vocational use.
+This course builds on the Level 2 Digital Technology courses and is 100% internally assessed.
+Students have an opportunity to propose, plan, design and create a digital project.
+It is designed for students who need intermediate level digital technologies skills for further educational, personal, or vocational use.

-Nil, however, pupils who have completed a course at Level 2 will be well prepared for entry.
+Nil, however, students who have completed a course at Level 2 will be well prepared for entry.

-SPECIFIC COSTS: No printing cost unless pupils exceed their printing limits.
+SPECIFIC COSTS: No printing cost unless students exceed their printing limits.

-UNIT STANDARDS · · · o. of Cr edits E: xt.
+UNIT STANDAR RDS No. of C redits Ext.
 Int.
 29785 Use a word processing application to integrate mages, spreadsheet and database data into documents.
 4 29788 Develop and evaluate an interactive website for organisational use.
 5 29789 Use a presentation application to produce an interactive multimedia presentation.
-3 29792 Use a desktop publishing application to produce documents.
-4 29793 Investigate, plan, design and create digital outcome solutions to meet the requirements of a specific brief. ed 5 Information not provided Total No. of Credits 21
+3 9 9 9 29792 Use a desktop publishing application to produce documents.
+4 29793 Investigate, plan, design and create digital outcome solutions to meet the requirements of a spec brief. ified 5